 Parents

-Imagine a world where groundbreaking research on hip dysplasia thrives because of your support.
-That's the reality we're building together with the Victorian hip dysplasia community, and we invite you to join us.
+Imagine a world where your support enables groundbreaking research on hip dysplasia.
+This is the reality we are building together with Victorian families, and we invite you to join us.

 Learn more about our research and key focus areas